 176 Interaction policies are, typically, applied to a service or reference.
 They are meant to govern the implementations as requirements for implementation policies.
-These intents specify the qualities of service that need to be provided by a container as it runs the component.
-An example of such an intentcould be a requirement that the component needs to run in a transaction.
+These intents specify the qualities of 178

 177 communication between a client and a service provider.
 Intents can also be applied to SCA component